 Fallopian Tube and Ovary - Upon fertilization, the egg secretes a hormone called human chorionic gonadotropin (HCG) which signals the corpus luteum to continue progesterone secretion, thereby maintaining the thick uterine lining of the womb.

-Also called: Home Pregnancy Test, HPT, Pregnancy Test
+Also called: Home Pregnancy Test, HPT, Pregnancy Test, Pregnancy Home Test

 A pregnancy home test is used to measure human chorionic gonadotropin (hCG) in your urine.
 It helps determine whether or not you have elevated hCG levels indicating that you are pregnant.
 You can detect hCG in your urine 12-15 days after ovulation.